NeoLorenzo/productivity-pwa/README.md

 - Add reflection tags rate mood out of 5.

 - The bottom nav on mobile is far too short making it harder to click the buttons, add padding to the bottom.

+- Add a way to easily select multiple session histories to delete.

 - Move timer stuff to a new timer page.
 - Split the focus timer into 2 timers, the focus timer and the play timer.